 - Slate roofs tend to cost more to convert than those with concrete tiles

-- If you are planning an en suite this will add to the final cost
+- If you are planning an en-suite bathroom this will add to the final cost

-- Additional work such as fitted storage, painting and decorating and bathroom fittings will add to the expenses
+- Additional work such as fitted storage, painting, decorating and bathroom fittings will all add to the overall cost

-While planning a loft conversion can seem confusing they can actually be done quite simply.
-A basic loft conversion can be a cost-effective way of adding space to your home and creating additional bedrooms and bathrooms or rooms to accommodate whatever you require.
-As always, plan your project well, get expert advice on anything on which you are not sure, and only proceed with professionals that you trust.
+Whilst planning a loft conversion can seem confusing they can actually be done quite simply.
+A basic loft conversion can be a cost-effective way of adding extra space to your home.
+As always we recommend you plan your project well in advance, get expert advice on anything on which you are not sure and only proceed with professionals that you trust.